RackHD/docs/docs/rackhd/configuration.rst

     sudo service on-taskgraph start
     sudo service on-tftp start

-Once the services are restarted completely, running an ipmi command for user list should show the new user added.
+Once the services are restarted completely, running an ipmi command for the user list should show the new user added.
-"ipmitool user list" if running the command from within the node or " ipmitool -I lanplus -H ipaddress-of-node -U admin -P admin user list"
+``ipmitool user list`` if running the command from within the node or ``ipmitool -I lanplus -H ipaddress-of-node -U admin -P admin user list``

 Certificates
 -------------------------